wnchan/tp/docs/UserGuide.md

 ### Viewing help : `help`

 Shows a message explaining how to access the help page in the user guide and a button to copy the link.<br>
-Provides the requirements for forming a group.
+Provides the requirements for forming a group based on CS2103T and CS2101 coordinators.

 #### Format: `help`